jprojectplatform/jprojectplatform/README.md

         </a>
     </div>
     <p style="font-size: 12px; color: #656d76; margin: 0; line-height: 1.5;">
-        This tool will help you create a wrapper for your Python scripts.
-A wrapper lets you run your script from anywhere in the terminal using a short command.
+        This tool will help you create a wrapper for your scripts.
+A wrapper lets you run your script from anywhere in the terminal using a short command of your choice.
     </p>
 </div>